 2021 Antique Radio Auction

-The Iowa Antique Radio Club and Historical Society (IARCHS) is sponsoring an antique radio and related items auction (Time and Date to be determined) in the auction arena located at the west side of Hawkeye Downs in Cedar Rapids Iowa.
+The Iowa Antique Radio Club and Historical Society (IARCHS) is sponsoring an antique radio and related items auction Saturday April 28th, 2018 in the auction arena building located at the west side of Hawkeye Downs in Cedar Rapids Iowa.
 The address is 4400 6th Street.
 If there are significant ‘Hayrack’ items (parts radios, parts, etc…) consigned, that the auction of hayrack items will begin at 9:00am.
 The auctions in past years have been successful, and good sale prices have been realized on items with higher collector value.
 The auction will be conducted by Fred Van Metre and staff of Van Metre Auction Co. a premier Auction Company located in Marshalltown, IA.

 - Check-In: Thursday, August 26th from 9:00 a.m. to 5:00 p.m.
 Friday, August 27th from 9:00 a.m. to 5:00 p.m.

 - Seller Fees: 15% commission on each item consigned.

 - Bidding: The minimum opening bid is $5.00.
 Items that do not bring an opening bid of $5.00 will be grouped together from the same consignor or deemed a “NO SALE”.

 - Buyer Fees: 10% of item sale price.
 This will be discounted to 7% if paying by cash or good check.